cybertraining-dsc/su21-reu-366/project/index.md

 In the artificial intelligence world, handwriting recognition has become a very established area.
 Over the years, there have been many developments and applications made in this field.
 There are handwriting recognition systems that convert handwritten text/numbers into digital forms, help the visually impaired read, and serve as a very efficient archival tool.
-This research will use machine learning tools to recognize different handwriting styles of the letter A.
+This research will review machine learning tools that are used to recognize different handwriting styles.

 Contents